twaclaw/matmult/notebooks/README.md

-Copy the [notebook](./matmult.ipynb) to the notebook area in the PYNQ-Z1 device.
+Copy the [notebook](./matmult.ipynb) to the Jupyter notebooks area in the PYNQ-Z1 device.